newheaderlukes2

 Support and care for people in our community continues to be a priority, both for those who are church members and for those who aren’t.
 So do get in touch for practical or pastoral support, or with requests for prayer, via the details on the Contact page.

-The FOODBANK is now operating mainly on Fridays, from the hall door at the rear of the church.
-However, please phone 01364 644485 or email beforehand to arrange collection.
-For further details for the Foodbank click ♦here♦
+The FOODBANK is now operating mainly on Fridays, from the hall door at the rear of the church for collection of food, and upstairs through the front entrance of the church to the lounge for the Foodbank cafe and for help from our CAB worker.
+However, please phone 01364 644485 or email beforehand to arrange for food collection.
+For further details for the Foodbank click hereor see the Foodbank section on the Activities page.

 We need your support – the present situation is putting a strain on many people, and we as a church are glad to offer help.